twistedfall/opencv-rust/README.md

 ## Older OpenCV branches support

+### OpenCV 3.4

+The last version with the confirmed OpenCV 3.4 support is `0.98`, after that this branch of OpenCV is no longer tested and supported.
+It will be removed in a future release.

+### OpenCV 3.2

+The last version with confirmed OpenCV 3.2 support is `0.75`, after that this branch of OpenCV is no longer tested and supported.
+Since version 0.94.0 the support of OpenCV 3.2 is removed from the codebase.

 ### OpenCV 2

 If you can't use OpenCV 3.x or higher, the (no longer maintained) `0.2.4` version of this crate is known to work with OpenCV `2.4.7.13` (and probably other 2.4 versions).
 Please refer to the README.md file for that version because the crate has gone through the considerable rewrite since.

-### OpenCV 3.2

-The last version with confirmed OpenCV 3.2 support is 0.75.0, after that this branch of OpenCV is no longer tested and supported.
-Since version 0.94.0 the support of OpenCV 3.2 is removed from the codebase.

 ## Contributor's Guide